Pizza Oven Temperatures – Is It Time To Turn Up The Heat?

-- Slide your pizza onto the stone.
-This will apply direct heat to your pizza.
-While the stone won’t add heat to your oven, hence making it hotter, it will help to stimulate the cooking environment found within a wood-fired brick oven.
+- Place your pizza on the stone to apply direct heat.
+Although the stone won’t make your oven hotter, it will create a cooking environment similar to a wood-fired brick oven.

-- Bake until the cheese is lightly brown and the crust is crispy.
+- Bake the dish until the cheese turns light brown and the crust becomes crispy.

-- Remove your pizza from the stone and turn off the oven.
+- Please take your pizza off the pizza stone and then switch off the oven.

 - It is important to let the stone cool down completely before cleaning it.
 Avoid washing the stone and instead wipe it down.